|Nutritional Guidelines (per serving)|

-I use my stand mixture with the paddle attachment to mix ground beef for meatloaf or meatballs.
-Or, put the ingredients in a food storage bag, seal it, and mix it without getting your hands dirty.
+Use a stand mixer with the paddle attachment to mix ground beef for meatloaf or meatballs.
+Alternatively, put the ingredients in a food storage bag, seal it, and mix it without getting your hands dirty.

 Blend the meat mixture well but don't overmix or over-work the mixture, or the meatballs might become too packed and dense.

 Latex or other plastic gloves could also be used to mix meatloaf, and they're a great no-mess, no-stick way to shaping the meatballs.